MaverickHQ/MaverickHQ/README.md

 ## About

-Harvey Gill — systems architect, applied AI practitioner, technical writer.
+Harvey Gill — architect, developer, applied AI practitioner, technical writer.

 Large-scale systems design, production data platforms, and applied AI in operational environments.
 The work here is pragmatic: how systems are